 Lush is just one of a growing number of examples of businesses enjoying the great PR that eco-friendliness brings.

 Not every company wears its green credentials so readily on its sleeve.
 Some businesses settle for new gas connections, which will see their business receive a more easy flow of the fossil fuel, while others will recycle and little else.

 Cleaning up America

 The process has been slow but steady.
 Even in the US, in which pro-oil lobbies have set the rules of the environmental debate, the tides are changing.

-According to a poll from the Gallup organisation, Americans favour a clean environment over economic growth and believe that global warming is a human error.
+According to a report from Pew Research, Americans favour a clean environment over economic growth and believe that global warming is a human error.
 However, the same poll found that only 24 per cent of people were worried about the issue, placing it low on the public policy spectrum.

 Ultimately, public demand goes hand in hand with capitalist shifts.
 As the environment falls apart, the public demand for clean products is surely set to rise higher.

 This site is protected by wp-copyrightpro.com